rtennety/Voxel4D-Core/README.md

 ## Training and Evaluation

-We directly integrate the Voxel4D Core dataset generation pipeline into the dataloader, so you can directly run training or evaluate scripts and just wait :smirk:
+I directly integrate the Voxel4D Core dataset generation pipeline into the dataloader, so you can directly run training or evaluate scripts and just wait :smirk:

 Optionally, you can set `only_generate_dataset=True` in the [config files](./projects/configs/baselines) to only generate the Voxel4D Core data without model training and inference.